Services

 Who is eligible for the Indigenous Early Learning and Child Care Quality Improvement Projects program?

-To be eligible for the Indigenous Early Learning and Child Care Quality Improvement Projects program, you must: Indigenous community, government, or organization Located in Canada Project aligned with program objectives
+To be eligible for the Indigenous Early Learning and Child Care Quality Improvement Projects program, you must: The applicant must be an Indigenous community, government, or organization.
+The project must seek to improve the quality of Indigenous ELCC programs and services.
+The project must link to at least one program objective.

 What expenses are eligible under Indigenous Early Learning and Child Care Quality Improvement Projects?